 \section{Discussion}

-Motivated by the problem of measuring the quality of cancer care delivered by providers across the US, we have discussed a framework for institutional quality measurement which addresses the heterogeneity of the patient population they serve.
-For this, we have introduced the concept of a target covariate profile for quality measurement.
-This profile can represent target populations and specific patients.
-Utilizing this profile, we have assessed the empirical performance of several estimators that combine weighting and regression modeling adjustments in a layered manner in order to reduce extrapolation.
+Motivated by the challenge of assessing the quality of cancer care delivered by healthcare providers throughout the United States, we have presented a framework for institutional quality measurement that accounts for the heterogeneity of the patient populations these providers serve.
+Central to this framework is the concept of a target covariate profile, which can represent the specific patient populations of interest for quality measurement.
+Leveraging this profile, we have assessed the empirical performance of several estimators that combine weighting and regression modeling adjustments in a layered manner in order to reduce parametric extrapolation.
 We have implemented a form of adjustment that approximately balances the covariance matrices of the observed covariates.
 In particular, we have highlighted the practical utility of weighting methods that openly describe the target population and warn the investigator when case-mix adjustments and performance estimates are infeasible without extrapolation beyond the support of the data of a given practice.

-With null covariates, the models must use data from other practices to produce estimates because data are absent for patients with these covariate values.
-As we have discussed, if the investigator desires to estimates for practices with null covariates, there is no other option than to rely on a model fitted in other practices.
-As we have shown it is important to be aware of these different types of adjustments because they can have profound implications both for individual practices and patients.
-In this context, we have discussed a constrained optimization approach to weighting which unlike existing unconstrained weighting approaches provides an explicitly check for extrapolation via feasibility.
+Addressing settings with null-case covariates, our examination highlights that case-mix adjustment methods must rely on data from other practices to generate performance estimates due to the absence of relevant patient data in these instances.
+As we have discussed, if the investigator wishes to obtain estimates for practices with null-case covariates, there is no other option than to rely on a model fitted using data from other practices.
+As we have shown, it is important to be aware of these different types of adjustments, as they can meaningfully impact assessments and recommendations for both practices and patients.
+In this context, we have studied a constrained optimization approach to weighting, which, unlike existing unconstrained weighting approaches, provides an explicit diagnostic for extrapolation through a feasibility check.